I Just Paid Off My Car. Can I Downgrade My Car Insurance Now?

 Your newly paid off car is likely worth too much to risk dropping full coverage

 At a certain point, most cars will eventually depreciate enough that the current market value is only a few thousand dollars.
 At that point, you can safely drop to minimum coverage car insurance because full coverage wouldn't pay you much anyway.
-But, your newly paid off car probably isn't old enough for that just yet.
+Your newly paid off car probably isn't old enough for that just yet.

 Here's some math to understand why (and how much longer you might have to wait for downgrading insurance to make sense).
 According to Kelley Blue Book, new cars lose about 30% of their value in the first two years after driving off the lot.
 After that initial drop off, they depreciate at a slower rate of around 8% to 12% per year.

 If you bought a used car, that initial 30% dip already happened before you got it.
 But it still depreciated 8% to 12% per year in the five and a half years that you were paying off the loan.
-According to Kelley Blue Book, you may have paid around $25,000 for it, meaning it would be worth around $14,000 by the time you paid it off.
+According to Kelley Blue Book, you might have paid around $25,000 for it, meaning it would be worth around $14,000 by the time you paid it off.

 That's nearly eight years of being vulnerable to the risk of car theft, weather-related damage, hit-and-runs and other problems that aren't included in minimum coverage policies.
 With a new car, it'd be nearly 14 years.